Resources, Rebates, and Tax Credits to Help You Go Green at Home

 Rebates and Tax Incentives to Help Pay for Green Improvements

+Below are the programs that we could identify as of November 2022.
 Check Energy Star’s website for up-to-date info.
 Also check with your utility company and the Database of State Incentives for Renewables & Efficiency (DSIRE).

-Starting in 2023, there are two programs offering tax credits and rebates.
+Starting in 2023, there are two programs.

 The “Energy Efficient Home Improvement Credit” revives expired tax credits for homeowners who make green improvements to their primary residences.
 The credit is equal to 30 percent of the cost of eligible improvements made between 2023 and 2032, with the following maximum allowable credits: